paulburkinshaw/appsec-labs/owasp-top-10-2021/a08-software-and-data-integrity-failures/insecure-deserialization/README.md

 ### Docker in Visual Studio
 - Ensure you have [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed and running.
-- First start the **Authentication.API** app in a container by opening an instance of Visual Studio and clicking File/Open/Project/Solution and select the **Appsec-Labs-IDP.sln** located in the [**Authentication.API**](../../../shared/appsec-labs-idp/Authentication.API/) project folder.
-- Ensure the docker-compose project is selected as the startup project (you’ll see it in bold in Solution Explorer).
-If not, right click on it and select Set as Startup Project.
-- Press F5 to start up a container for the Authentication.API project in debugging mode (or click the green debug button).
-- Next start the Insecure/Secure API and Web apps in containers by opening another instance of Visual Studio and clicking File/Open/Project/Solution and select either **Insecure.sln** or **Secure.sln** located in [/insecure/backend/](./insecure/backend/) or [/secure/backend/](./secure/backend/) depending on which version of the app you'd like to run.
+- First start the Insecure/Secure API and Web apps in containers by opening Visual Studio and clicking File/Open/Project/Solution and select either **Insecure.sln** or **Secure.sln** located in [/insecure/backend/](./insecure/backend/) or [/secure/backend/](./secure/backend/) depending on which version of the app you'd like to run.
 - Ensure the docker-compose project is set as the startup project as above and press F5 to start up containers for the web api and web app projects in debugging mode (or click the green debug button).
+- You should see a login dropdown selection.

 ### Visual Studio (without Docker)
-- First start the **Authentication.API** app by opening an instance of Visual Studio and clicking File/Open/Project/Solution and select the **Appsec-Labs-IDP.sln** located in the [**Authentication.API**](../../../shared/appsec-labs-idp/Authentication.API/) project folder.
-- Press F5 to start the Authentication.API project in debugging mode (or click the green debug button).
-- Next start the Insecure/Secure API and Web apps by opening another instance of Visual Studio and clicking File/Open/Project/Solution and select either **Insecure.sln** or **Secure.sln** located in [/insecure/backend/](./insecure/backend/) or [/secure/backend/](./secure/backend/) depending on which version of the app you'd like to run.
+- First start the Insecure/Secure API and Web apps by Visual Studio and clicking File/Open/Project/Solution and select either **Insecure.sln** or **Secure.sln** located in [/insecure/backend/](./insecure/backend/) or [/secure/backend/](./secure/backend/) depending on which version of the app you'd like to run.
 - With the solution open in Visual Studio, right click on the Solution node in Solution Explorer and select **Configure Startup Projects**
 - Click on Multiple startup projects.
 - Select Start from the Action dropdown for the two projects and click Apply.